-5521/5522 CONCERT BAND I/II Gr 10-12 0.5/0.5 credit
+5521/5522 CONCERT BAND I/II

 Prerequisite/Recommendation: Junior high/middle school experience or director's approval.
 Incoming second-semester students MUST have director's approval.

 This course is designed for all freshmen (and upper classmen) with basic skills.
 Techniques, scales, basic music theory and music history will be discussed.
 Many styles of band literature will be studied and performed.
 Requirements: concerts and festivals, occasional sectionals before or after school; students must purchase uniform parts - white wing-tip tuxedo shirt and black shoes.
 Members of this class may join the marching band, which is held after school.
 Students must be enrolled in a band class to be eligible for marching band.